ben1hop/bsc-thesis/db/readme.md

 ### Every script placed under mock/runtime-scripts are placed in a same named folder at the root of the container

-- Runtime scripts can be run as: `mysql -u root -p "bsc-dev-db" < helper-tables.sql`
+- Runtime scripts can be run as: `mysql -u root -p "bsc-dev-db" < runtime-scripts/helper-tables.sql`
 - Any change under this folder will be hot loaded into the container , no need to restart or anything

 ### Openning terminal for a running container: `docker exec -it *db id or name* bash -l`